Dallas City Hall: Design

 I.M.
 Pei's modernist inverted pyramid design is a result of space requirements from city government.
 Public areas and citizen services required much less space than offices that ran the government and overhanging the upper floors allowed them to be larger than the public spaces below.
 The building slopes at a 34° angle, with each of the 7 above-grade floors being 9½ feet wider than the one below.
 This inclined façade interacts with the buildings it faces downtown and provides protection from the weather and Texas sun.

 The foundation and basement levels are considerably wider than the apparent footprint of the structure, extending out beneath the inclined facade.
 The cantilevered roof is 200 ft wide, the ground floor is 126 ft wide, and the basement 230 ft wide.

 When Mayor Jonsson reacted to the apparent top-heaviness of the building's shape, 3 cylindrical pillars that appear to hold up the structure were created.
 These contain stairwells that had originally been concealed within the design.
 These pillars only provide visual support and do not bear the load of the building.

 Pei also persuaded the city to acquire an additional 6 acres in front of the building as a plaza and buffer zone for his grand public structure.
 A 1,325 car parking garage was built beneath the plaza, and the extra income helped supplement the funding of the building.

 A buff-colored concrete was chosen for the main building material; its color resembled local earth tones.
 Since concrete was both the primary structural and finish material, close attention was paid to every aspect of its mix and placement.

 The design of Dallas City Hall inspired the J. Erik Jonsson Central Library building located across the street – whereas the upper floors of City Hall are oriented toward Marilla Street, the upper floors of the Central Library are oriented away from Marilla (and, in a form of symmetry, away from City Hall).

+In film

-The building features in the RoboCop movies of the 1980s, as the Headquarters of the OCP company; special effects were employed to make the building appear taller than it is.
+The building features in the RoboCop movies of the 1980s and 1990s, as the Headquarters of the OCP company.
+Special effects were employed to make the building appear taller than it is.

+The building also features in the 1980 TV movie The Lathe of Heaven.